 Have you ever reached into a forgotten bag of potatoes and found them sprouting, with several “eyes” or buds on each one?
 Although you can cut these eyes away and safely eat the potatoes, I wondered if you could let them continue to grow instead.

-Let’s start off with why potatoes sprout in the first place.
 Then, we’ll get into how to plant sprouted potatoes and how to care for the plants as they grow.
 We’ll also talk about how to harvest and store potatoes from your plant, along with potential problems and how to avoid them.

 Why Do Potatoes Sprout?

 Potatoes, like all plants, have a goal to reproduce and create a new generation.
 Even in seemingly hostile conditions, they will attempt to do this.